jakekang28/Resume/README.md

 ## 🌱 Interests

-- HCI, Generative AI, Interaction Design
+- HCI, AI, Frontend/Backend Development
-- Running, Music Production, Retro Computing
+- Strong motivation in building a virtual world by analyzing and mimicking sensory information between human and AI
 ---